danmcduff/scampsdataset/README.md

 ...
 ```

+## Transparency and Broader Impacts

+This dataset was created for research and experimentation on camera measurement of physiological signals.
+While the dataset is useful for testing models, is not designed as a test set for evaluating the clinical efficacy of a model, just because a model performs well on synthetic data does not mean it will generalize to videos of real people.

+The SCAMPS dataset was not designed for computer vision tasks such as face recognition, gender recognition, facial attribute recognition, or emotion recognition.
+We do not believe this dataset would be suitable for these applications without further validation.

+Advantages of camera physiological measurement are that contact with the body is not required and that cameras are ubiquitous sensors.
+However, these advantages can cause problems.
+Unobtrusive measurement from small, ubiquitous sensors makes measurement without a subject's knowledge simpler.

 ## Disclaimer

 Some of our rendered faces may be close in appearance to the faces of real people.
 Any such similarity is naturally unintentional, as it would be in a dataset of real images, where people may appear similar to others unknown to them.